awsdocs/aws-systems-manager-user-guide/doc_source/sysman-install-managed-win.md

 Before you begin, locate the Activation Code and Activation ID that were sent to you after you completed the managed\-instance activation in the previous section\.
 You will specify the Code and ID in the following procedure\.

 **Important**
-This procedure is for servers and virtual vachines \(VMs\) in an on\-premises or hybrid environment\.
+This procedure is for servers and virtual machines \(VMs\) in an on\-premises or hybrid environment\.
 To download and install SSM Agent on an Amazon EC2 Windows instance, see [Installing and Configuring SSM Agent on Windows Instances](sysman-install-ssm-win.md)\.

 **To install SSM Agent on servers and VMs in your hybrid environment**